 Seeking balance, redirection, or meaningful connection?

 Just as your feelings about yourself shape your perceptions.
 Your relationship confidence can also affect our worldview.
 If you are overwhelmed in your relationships you will become overwhelmed in other areas.
 It can be difficult to find a healthy balance between caring for themselves and one another.
 Healthy relationships are filled with trust, respect, concern, and, most importantly, understanding.
 They require our attention.
-Most conflicts can be diffused through improved insight and communication skills.
+Most conflicts can be defused through improved insight and communication skills.
 Let's rid ourselves of assumptions and ask the tough questions.
 Sometimes the answers will completely surprise you.

 Airing grievances and concerns in a neutral setting promotes comfort and understanding.
 During relationship counseling most start to remember what they ENJOY about the relationship.
 A relationship is a state of being connected and it is that connection that drives use to one another.
 When that emotional connection is lost the relationship dynamic shifts and changes.
 How you regard and behave towards those close to you is a reflection of your own self-worth and a trust.